leondz/garak/FAQ.md

 ## Is it safe to build garak into toolchains?
 Who's supporting this?

 NVIDIA Corporation officially contributes to the garak open-source project and will continue to do so in the long term.
+Garak will continue to be licensed with Apache 2.0.
 Get in touch if you'd like to talk more about this.

 <!-- ## Why the name?